 A diet that consists of food that is high in saturated fat and cholesterol can increase cholesterol levels in your blood.
 A diet low in saturated fat and cholesterol is a great first step to controlling your cholesterol.
 There are also foods, such as oats, beans, fruits, and vegetables, that are linked to helping lower LDL cholesterol and increasing HDL cholesterol in your blood.
-Adding some of these foods to your diet has been linked to improved cholesterol levels for some people.
+Adding some of these foods to your diet has been shown to improve cholesterol levels for some people.

 Losing weight, if you are overweight, can help lower your total LDL cholesterol levels and increase your HDL cholesterol.

 A regular exercise regimen can increase your HDL cholesterol while lowering your LDL cholesterol.
 The American Heart Association recommends 30 minutes of physical activity most days of the week.
 In addition to lifestyle changes to lower your cholesterol, including eating a diet low in saturated fat and cholesterol, losing weight and exercising more, there are other steps you can take to lower your cholesterol.

 As part of a healthy diet, soluble fiber and plant stanols and sterols have been linked to lower cholesterol levels and are often incorporated as part of a heart healthy lifestyle.
 Ask your doctor before starting any supplementation.